What do a bus, a water fountain, and a bathroom all have in common?

 Rescinding these guidelines places transgender youth at risk for bullying, violence, and discrimination.
 Both the American Academy of Pediatrics and the National Association of Pediatric Nurse Practitionershave issued statements about the hazards involved in marginalizing children: Policies that exclude transgender children from existing within their gender identity will have detrimental effects upon health and well-being.
 When children experience adversity and lack of acceptance, they become increasingly susceptible to a host of challenges across their life course.

 Data fromWilliams Institute at the UCLA School of Law estimates that there are approximately 150,000 transgender youth and 206,000 transgender young adults in the United States.
 Despite the growing numbers of transgender Americans, misunderstanding persists.
 Curious?
 Tune into Healthcetera Radio as Senior Fellow Kristi Westphaln delves into the experiences of transgender youth with Dr. Kimberly Aquaviva.
 Dr. Aquaviva is an authority on lesbian, gay, bisexual, transgender, queer and/or questioning (LGBTQ) aging and end-of-life issues for the George Washington University School of Nursing.

-So tune in on Thursday at 1:00 to HealthCetera Radio on WBAI, 99.5 FM in New York City, or streaming online at www.wbai.org; or you can listen to the interview anytime by clicking here:
+So tune in on Thursday, March 23, 2017, at 1:00 on WBAI-FM in New York City or streaming at wbai.org.
+Or you can listen to the podcast anytime here:

 HealthCetera is sponsored by the Center for Health, Media & Policy.